“[Herod] undertook a very great work, that is, to build of himself the temple of God.” -Flavius Josephus

 Herod also excused the Essenes, a strict communal religious Hebrew sect that voluntarily chose poverty and celibacy while promoting charity, daily ritual immersions in water, and studying the books of the elders.
 (Side note: The Essenes might also be the ones who created what is now known as the Dead Sea Scrolls.)

-Herod was a very cruel leader (remember how he killed all the boys two years old and younger after he heard of Jesus’ birth in Matthew 2:16).
+Herod was a very cruel leader, most known biblically for killing every boy two years old and younger after he heard of Jesus’ birth in Matthew 2:16.
 But he was always mindful of the temperature of the people, which is why he decided to rebuild the Jewish temple in Jerusalem.

 Herod’s Big Plan